nickc1/nicks_notes/docs/sauerkraut.md

 # Sauerkraut

+## Tools
+- 1/2 gallon mason jar
+- Sharp knife or mandolin

+## Ingredients
+- Two large cabbages
+- 2 Tbsp salt

-## The Starter
+## Directions

-** Day 1 **

-- 3/4 Cups Organic Whole Wheat Flour
-- 3/4 Cups Organic Rye Flour
-- 1.5 Cups Unchlorinated Water

-Mix everything together until it turns into a thick pancake batter.
-Leave for 24 hours.

-** Day 2+ **

-- Remove 1 Cup of Starter
-- Add 1/4 Cup of Organic Whole Wheat Flour
-- Add 1/4 Cup of Organic Rye Flour
+- Cut cabbage into thin stips

-Leave for 24 hours and repeat until a solid starter has formed.
+- Add salt and work until a lot of water has been released

-## The Bread

-Before making the bread, you must make a starter
+- Put into jars make sure to cover the cabbage.